Bird Photography Tips for Beginners

 AF Point Expansion (Canon) or Dynamic AF-Area Mode (Nikon)

-If you own a mid to high end camera, setting AF Point Expansion (Canon DSLRs) or Dynamic AF-Area Mode (Nikon DSLRs) makes bird photography much easier by allowing the photographer to expand their Auto Focus Points and include a group of focal points.
+If you own a mid to high end camera, setting AF Point Expansion (Canon DSLRs) or Dynamic AF-Area Mode (Nikon DSLRs) makes bird photography much easier.
+This allows the photographer to expand their Auto Focus Points and include a group of focal points.
 This setting is effective when it’s difficult to track a moving bird with just one AF Point.

 Use Evaluative metering mode if you own a Canon DSLR, or Matrix for Nikon DSLRs.
 Evaluative and Matrix are the default metering modes for most models and they work well with bird photography.
 These modes allow the camera to automatically set the set the exposure to suit the scene.

-The only time I’d recommend changing it, is in extreme situations where you might be seeing detail lost when the background effects the exposure and the bird looks over or under exposed.
+The only time I’d recommend changing it, is in extreme situations.
+You may be seeing detail lost when the background effects the exposure and the bird looks over or under exposed.
 Only in these cases, is it recommended that photographers change the mode to ‘Spot’ metering.

 Turning Bird Photographs Into Fine Art

-I’ll end this article with the photo I began with, only this time I’ve removed the background so the vivid blue bird stands out on its own against a pure white background.
+I’ll end this article with the photo I began with.
+This time I’ve removed the background so the vivid blue bird stands out on its own against a pure white background.
 Perfect for printing out on fine art paper and hanging on a wall.

 If you have any questions on bird photography or would like to share your bird images with other photographers, you’re welcome to join us over on our Facebook Page.